-When seniors are victims of crime, neglect, abuse and fraud, the Senior Victim Assistance Team (SVAT) team steps in to help.
+The Senior Victim Assistance Team (SVAT) is a similar service offered to seniors that are victims of a crime and in need of help.
 Staffed by a dedicated group of highly trained volunteers, we provide the following services:

 |Outreach Program/Westcliffe||Providing individual advocacy for victims of sexual assault and domestic violence.
 Meetings are once a week, on Fridays from 10am-1pm at the Hanssen Haus in Westcliffe.
 This program serves Fremont and Custer county.

 If you have been assaulted, please know that whatever you did to survive the assault was the right action.
 No matter what the circumstances, no one deserves to be victimized.
 It was NOT your fault.||Custer County||Outreach Program/Westcliffe||Family Crisis Services, Inc.|

 |Sí, Puedo!
 (Domestic Violence Services) - Centro de la Familia||Centro de la Familia provides a variety of services to Hispanic women and their children who are victims of domestic violence, through support groups, crisis intervention, personal/legal advocacy, a 24-hour emergency hotline, and individual counseling.
 These services are free of charge.
 Call or walk in for more information.